Barelydead/strapi-plugin-populate-deep/README.md

 `/api/articles/1?populate=deep,10`

+## Good to know

+The default max depth is 5 levels deep.

 The populate deep option is available for all collections and single types using the findOne and findMany methods.

 # Installation